 4. Warehousing

-If goods are placed in a bonded warehouse for storage or manipulation before entering the domestic market, a customs bond may be necessary to secure the government’s interest in collecting duties and taxes when the goods leave the warehouse.
+If imported goods are stored in a bonded warehouse before being released into the domestic market, a customs bond is required to secure duties and taxes until the goods are officially cleared.

 5. Certain Regulatory Compliance